Clerigo2006/Waste_Management/README.md

 # Waste_Management

-Community Problem Description the are trying to be solve:
+Community Problem Description that are trying to be solve:

 A. Traditional and Manual Waste Monitoring.
 Current waste tracking is primarily **paper-based, making it prone to data loss, human error, and limited accessibility**.
 Without a centralized system, it becomes difficult to track waste collection schedules, frequency, volume, and area coverage efficiently.